-The ideal candidate is probably a woman who has experienced one or more successful vaginal deliveries, but in a subsequent pregnancy, underwent cesarean section for what "one might" think of as "bad luck."
+The ideal candidate is probably a woman who has experienced one or more successful vaginal births, but in a subsequent pregnancy, underwent cesarean section for what one might think of as "bad luck."
 Meaning that something occurred which is not necessarily likely to reoccur in the present pregnancy.
 Examples include a baby in the breech (bottom first) presentation, the prolapse of a baby's hand through the cervix, or the prolapse of the baby's umbilical cord through the cervix.
 Each of these problems require a cesarean section, but they are not likely to reoccur in subsequent pregnancies.
 A patient in this situation - who is very motivated to have a VBAC and understands the risks - is an ideal VBAC candidate.

 What type of patient is not-so-ideal for VBAC?
 In discussing this with patients, we describe a woman who - in a previous pregnancy - labored and her cervix became fully dilated.
-Then she pushed for several hours, but was never able to deliver despite an adequate trial (and "adequate" can have several definitions).
-This patient is probably a less than ideal candidate.
-This does not mean that such a patient cannot or should not attempt VBAC, however.
-Patients with similar past experiences who are interested in VBAC should discuss with their physician.
+Then she pushed for several hours, yet was not able to deliver despite an adequate trial (and "adequate" can have several definitions).
+This patient is probably a less-than-ideal candidate.
+This does not mean such a patient cannot or should not attempt VBAC, however.